justinthelaw/roshambo-game/README.md

-#Roshambo (Rock, Paper, Scissors App)
+# Roshambo (Rock, Paper, Scissors Command Line Application)
 ---
-####Create a game of Roshambo (rock, paper, scissors) which can be played on the command line.
-Separate functionality into multiple classes.
+#### This is a game of Roshambo (rock, paper, scissors) which can be played on the command line.
 When you run the script, it should do something like the following:

 ```
 $ node main.js --move=rock